 India Tiger Photo Safari

-In addition to the Bengal Tiger, Jawai Leopard Hills and Ranthambore National Parks are home to countless other wildlife species we will photograph.
+In addition to the Bengal Tiger, Jim Corbett and Ranthambore National Parks are home to countless other wildlife species we will photograph.
 This can include leopards, various monkey species, Indian elephants, deer, raptors, kingfishers, bee-eaters, and peacocks, to name a few.
 In March/April, India is just starting to approach the summer months, which means it will be dry but not ridiculously hot like you get from May on.
 The good news is that this heat will push the animals to the remaining watering holes, giving our workshop group incredible opportunities to photograph the wildlife that calls both national parks home.

 Trip Dates

-March 22nd – April 2nd, 2026
+March 26th – April 6th, 2027

 Tuition Costs

-$8750 per person
+$8950 per person

 Group Size